Idioms are used regularly in every-day spoken language.

 Plus they are fun, and help with vocabulary learning and recall because they paint bold pictures in our minds!

-You can use a couple of travel idioms from this list as a warm-up activity, especially for a travel conversation class, or build an entire class around them.
+You can use a couple of travel idioms from this list as a warm-up activity, especially in preparation for a travel conversation exercise.
+Alternatively, build an entire class around them with a travel-themed lesson plan.

 My students always enjoy trying to match these idioms with ones from their native language – there are many similarities.